Gaahl: Christianity and Satanism

 Gaahl is strongly opposed to Christianity.
 He has often been mistaken as a Satanist, but objects to being labeled as such.
 In a 1995 interview, he stated: "I am my own God as I am my own Satan.
 So I'm not a Satanist judging by those terms."
 He jokingly added: "Maybe you could call it Gaahlism."
 He reiterated this belief in the documentary True Norwegian Black Metal when he said: "The god within yourself is the only true god."
 In an interview for the documentary Metal: A Headbanger's Journey—at which time he was Gorgoroth's vocalist—Gaahl was asked what inspired the band's music, to which his sole reply was "Satan."
 When asked what Satan represented, he again answered with a single word: "Freedom."

-Gaahl explained his use of Satanic themes:"We use the word 'Satanist' because it is Christian world and we have to speak their language.
-To the world I am a satanist, which means resistance to everything that holds you down. [...]
-When I use the word 'Satan' it means the natural order, the will of a man, the will to grow, the will to become the superman and not to be oppressed by any law such as the church, which is only a way to control the masses."

 When asked whether he was influenced by Friedrich Nietzsche in his beliefs and his use of the "superman" terminology, Gaahl answered: "For me he doesn't mean anything and I don't have a lot of things in common with him.
 Personally, I focus on myself, on my own thoughts."

 Gaahl has expressed opposition to the Church of Satan, describing it as a group of "weak people flocking like rats, afraid of standing alone" and adding: "Anton LaVey and his followers are incredibly ridiculous.
 It's all so childish.
 I will not waste my breath on discussing them."